aws-samples/fault-tolerance-analyser/README.md

 ### 6.9 Elasticache
 The following clusters are tagged as potential Single AZ risks

-1. All Memcached clustesr - Data is not replicated between memcached cluster nodes.
+1. All Memcached clusters - Data is not replicated between memcached cluster nodes.
 Even if a customer has deployed nodes across multiple availability zones, the data present on any nodes that have a loss of availability (related to those hosts or their AZ) will result in the data in those cache nodes being unavailable as well.

 2. Redis clusters - The following clusters are taggeed as a risk
   2.1 Any single node clusters